tearflake/p-vs-np/README.md

 The pattern seems extremely simple, and we are assuming it can always be performed at least in linear complexity time.

-All that remains to exclude every contradictory disjunct from the final formula.
+All that remains is to eliminate double negation and to exclude every contradictory disjunct from the final formula.
 If all disjuncts are contradictory, the formula F does not have a satisfiable solution.

 The first step takes a constant amount of time, while the second and third step take a linear amount of time regarding the number of atoms, which leads us to a total of **linear time complexity for producing DNF from any logic formula**.